Robust propensity score weighting estimation under missing at random: Empirical studies

 Figure~\ref{fig:contaminated} shows the performance of various estimators, where the dashed line represents the true mean of $y_{i}'s$.
+Table~\ref{tab:contaminated} presents the corresponding bias, standard error, and root mean square error for each method.
 Compared to other estimators, in all four scenarios, our proposed augmented propensity score weighting estimator with $\gamma$-divergence apparently gives the smallest root mean square error, which validates our robustness claim in Section~\ref{section:RI_info_proj}.